About olive oil main health benefits and its effects on the body from the inside and on the outside.

 It is commonly used in cooking, as a salad dressing and even in skincare.

 For centuries, the Mediterranean countries have been using olive oil as the primary oil of their diet.

 A Mediterranean diet includes the traditional healthy living habits of people from countries bordering the Mediterranean Sea, including France, Greece, Italy and Spain.

 The Mediterranean diet is high in vegetables, fruits, legumes, nuts, beans, cereals, grains, fish, and unsaturated fats such as olive oil.

 It usually includes a low intake of meat and dairy foods.

 The Mediterranean diet has been associated with good health, especially a healthy heart.

 What are the health benefits of eating olive oil?

-- The oil has been widely studied for its effects on coronary heart disease, mainly for its ability to reduce blood pressure and low-density lipoprotein (LDL) cholesterol.
+- The oil has been widely studied for its effects on coronary heart disease, specifically its ability to reduce blood pressure and low-density lipoprotein (LDL) cholesterol.